istio/istio.io/content/en/docs/setup/additional-setup/sidecar-injection/index.md

 Manual injection directly modifies configuration, like deployments, and injects the proxy configuration into it.

-When enabled, automatic injection injects at pod creation time using an admission controller.
+When enabled in a pod's namespace, automatic injection injects the proxy configuration at pod creation time using an admission controller.

 Injection occurs by applying a template defined in the `istio-sidecar-injector` ConfigMap.